-The Doctor of Psychology in Clinical Psychology program, accredited by the American Psychological Association* and offered entirely on campus, is a combined master's and doctoral degree program.
+Start your journey toward becoming a psychologist by learning more about the Doctor of Psychology in Clinical Psychology program, accredited by the American Psychological Association, at Regent University.
+The Psy.D program is offered entirely on campus and is a combined master's and doctoral degree program.
 You will prepare for national internships, as well as licensure in Virginia and other states as you gain hands-on experience, integrating excellent academic training and clinical practice and research.
 Complete this program that uniquely integrates science and faith full-time in four years, followed by a one-year, approved internship.

 *The Doctoral Program in Clinical Psychology is accredited by the Commission on Accreditation (CoA) of the American Psychological Association (APA).
 Contact the APA at Office of Program Consultation and Accreditation, 750 First Street, NE, Washington, DC 20002-4242 or 202.336.5979.